 This article was not meant to discourage you to travel or move to a new country.
-I just want to warn you: in the long term, it won’t be the amazing experience you’re being sold (in the long term).
+I just want to warn you: in the long term, it won’t be the amazing experience you’re being sold.

 Human beings have a surprising capacity to adapt to what is good in life.
-Once you get used to the positive side of moving away (maybe food, weather, cost of living, salary…), you’ll get into a depression over how no one is laughing at your jokes.
+Once you get used to the positive side of moving away (it may be food, weather, cost of living, salary…), you’ll get into a depression over how no one is laughing at your jokes.

 This perfectly summarizes the point this article is trying to make: being an international is *not* cool.

 This is why the Spanish, Greeks, Italians, Germans, British, Americans, Chinese…hang out with their fellow citizens.